 The Rime Center’s outreach programs work to engender the Buddhist ideals of compassion (karuṇā), generosity (dāna), and equanimity (upekṣā), while giving opportunities to Rime members and community members to act on these ideals by volunteering in the various programs or supporting them financially.

 Community Outreach at Harvesters

-Every third Saturday of the month, volunteers go to Harvesters to help with sorting and repacking food that will be distributed to soup kitchens or food pantries in the area or working in the community garden.
-To sign up, please contact Vickie at: email@example.com.
+Every third Saturday of the month, volunteers meet up at Harvesters to help with sorting and repacking food that will be distributed to soup kitchens or food pantries in the area or working in the community garden.
+To sign up, please contact Vickie at: firstname.lastname@example.org.